OperatorFoundation/ShadowSwift/README.md

 ```

 ### Credits
-* Shadowsocks was developed by the Shadowsocks team, you can read the [whitepaper](https://shadowsocks.org/assets/whitepaper.pdf).
+* Shadowsocks was developed by the Shadowsocks team, the [whitepaper](https://shadowsocks.org/assets/whitepaper.pdf) is a worthwhile read.